AztecProtocol/aztec-packages/yellow-paper/docs/private-message-delivery/send-note-guidelines.md

         registry_address.assert_non_membership(recipient)
         return

-    batch_private_function_call(precompile_address.encrypt_and_tag, { public_keys, recipient, note })
+    batch_private_delegate_call(precompile_address.encrypt_and_broadcast, { public_keys, encryption_type, recipient, note })
 ```

 ## Unconstrained Message Delivery

 Applications may choose not to constrain proper message delivery, based on their requirements.
 In this case, the guidelines are the same as above, but without constraining correct execution, and without the need to assert non-membership when the recipient is not in the registry.
+Apps can achieve this by issuing a synchronous [unconstrained call](../calls//unconstrained-calls.md) to the encryption precompile `encrypt_and_tag` function, and emitting the resulting encrypted note.

 This flexibility is useful in scenarios where the sender can be trusted to make its best effort so the recipient receives their private messages, since it reduces total proving time.
 An example is a standalone direct value transfer, where the sender wants the recipient to access the funds sent to them.